ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 *streamId*: Stream identifier for the request

-*selectExpression*: CSV list strings that indicates the event fields will be changed in stream events
+*selectExpression*: CSV list strings that indicates the event fields that will be changed in stream events

 *items*: List which contain indexes and new values to patch in the stream